 So now, welcome to the book club!
 Like each book club story on this blog, the reading and commenting is done at your own pace.
 Have fun, share, and enjoy!

 I have started transcribing the older works of George R.R.
 Martin to be able to share my notes and works with anyone interested or may not have access to some of the more rare material.
 Those can be found on the main book club page.
 The full list of GRRM stories outside of the A Song of Ice and Fire series that I have read can be found on this page here.

 My typical style of comparison of Martin’s works is to transcribe a story and then add bullet-point notes along the way that can be used as discussion starting points if one so desires.
-I am not going to do that here (even though I really want to), but I will await what ideas and comparisons that are added in the comments section.
+Either way, let the discussion roll…

 ITEM NUMBER 37433-800912-5442894